-As of October 2018, I am funded by the Burroughs Wellcome Fund and partnering with the Walt Disney Family Museum for this project.
+As of October 2018, I am funded by the Burroughs Wellcome Fund and American Geophysical Union, and partnering with the Walt Disney Family Museum for this project.
 You can read all my updates about the project here.

 Check out how it all started, “Mr. Turtle Gets Sick”, below, and check out all the other cool concoctions the kids have made here.

 I wrote a reflection from some of these activities here: “From the Donkey to the Birch”.

 Another reflection here: The making of Mr. Turtle gets sick.